zeitgeistpm/zeitgeist/zrml/combinatorial-tokens/README.md

 - _Combinatorial token_: Any instance of `zeitgeist_primitives::Asset::CombinatorialToken`.
 - _Complete set (of a prediction market)_: An abstract set containing every outcome of a particular prediction market.
 One unit of a complete set is one unit of each outcome token from the market in question.
 After the market resolves, a complete set always redeems for exactly one unit of collateral.
-- _Merge_: The prcoess of exchanging multiple tokens for a single token of equal value.
+- _Merge_: The process of exchanging multiple tokens for a single token of equal value.
 - _Split_: The process of exchanging a token for more complicated tokens of equal value.

 ### Combinatorial ID Manager